 Celebration Plaza features a fountain and a decorative wall used to display brass plaques honoring those chosen for inclusion.
 The plaza is at the center of Tumbleweed Park, which is located on the southwest corner of McQueen and Germann roads.

-At 9 a.m., on Saturday, Jan.
-5, 2019, the City will honor Evangeline “Eva” Serrano by posthumously inducting her into Celebration Plaza at Tumbleweed Park during a special ceremony open to the public.
+On Saturday, Jan.
+5, 2019, the City honored Evangeline “Eva” Serrano by posthumously inducting her into Celebration Plaza at Tumbleweed Park during a special ceremony open to the public.
 Serrano, who passed away on April 30, 2017, will be recognized for her contributions to the community over many decades and good works on behalf of the people of Chandler.

 The public can submit nominations for inductees to the Cultural Affairs Division each year, from February 1 through April 30.
 There is no fee to submit a nomination: